freekrai/break-simperium/README.md

 Where the arguments are as follow:

-- *clients*: The number of simulated users hitting REST.
+- *clients*: The number of concurrent users hitting the API.
 (0-n where n is an Integer)
 - *bucket*: simperium bucket
 - *token*: simperium token
 - *appid*: simperium appiid